 We do customer development and new product introduction consulting in B2B markets for expertise driven products.
 Typically companies or consultants who want to turbocharge their practice with technology –we recently worked with a team that had developed a 1.2 mm thick heat pipe made from nanomaterial that can be used for LED, high performance computing, and electric vehicle applications).

-I don’t like to travel but we have a global practice with about 2/3 of clients in Silicon Valley (either HQ, for events, and/or deals in Silicon Valley) and 1/3 in North America, Europe, or Asia.
+We have a global practice with about 2/3 of clients in Silicon Valley (either HQ, for events, and/or deals in Silicon Valley) and 1/3 in North America, Europe, or Asia.
 We collaborate with remote teams using a variety of technologies including skype, CentralDesktop, and GoToMeeting.

 We help with strategy (typically bringing clarity and a priority to a set of problems and/or opportunities), pricing, negotiation, sales presentation preparation, and early market exploration.
 We have a strong focus on sales because a paying customer is not a market hypothesis but a fact, offering proof that your product and go to market strategy are viable.